devgeniem/dustpress/README.md

 ## Description

-A WordPress plugin for writing template files with Dust.js templating engine and separate data models.
+A WordPress theme framework for writing template files with Dust.js templating engine and separate data models.

 ## Installation